Women’s Building: Women’s Liberation and Rhythms from the Deep

 For many years, you could hear the sounds of jazz emitting from deep under Niels Hemmingsens Gade.
 However, the place would have been nothing without Denmark’s uncrowned queen of decency, Emma Gad.

-If you peer through the glass door around the back at no. 8, you can still see the names of some of the rooms in the building.
+If you peek through the glass door around the back at no. 8, you can still see the names of some of the rooms in the building.
 The upper floors continue to be home to associations that work to support women’s causes, although the stairs leading up to the them are not as well-trodden as they once were.

 In contrast, many people have taken the stairs down to the basement, enticed by cocktails, grooves and the last vestiges of the decadent 1930s at the legendary music venue, Jazzhouse.